-The Affordable Care Act, better known as federal health reform, signed into law on March 23, 2010 has already begun changing the landscape of health care in America.
+The Affordable Care Act (ACA), sometimes known as "Obamacare", signed into law on March 23, 2010 has changed the landscape of health care in America.
 This landmark legislation attempts to correct many of the problems that plagued our system by making health insurance coverage more affordable and accessible, and protecting us from insurance company abuses.

 Information on specific provisions is included below.
-If you have any questions about the Affordable Care Act, or would like to invite an EverThrive Illinois staff member to come speak to your organization about the law, please contact Kathy Waligora at 312-491-8161 x29.
+If you have any questions about the ACA, or would like to invite an EverThrive IL staff member to come speak to your organization about the law, please contact Alicia Siani at 312-763-2389.”

 - New Health Insurance Exchanges will provide a one-stop shop for comparing and accessing private health insurance as well as Medicaid, tax credits, and other public programs.

 - Beginning in 2014, the Medicaid program will be expanded to cover approximately 342,000 low-income, hard working Illinoisans.
 This expansion will be 100 percent federally funded for the first three years and will bring an estimated $5.7 billion into Illinois in Medicaid provider payments.

 - Starting in 2014, most American families will have support paying health insurance premiums in the form of tax credits and subsidies.